garrandall/popular-music-data/tracks/dirrty-christina-aguilera-redman.md

 Get it fired up in a hurry
 Wanna get dirrty
 It's about time that I came to start the party
-Ooh sweat dripping over my body
+Ohsweat dripping over my body
 Dancing getting just a little naughty
 Wanna get dirrty (oh, oh)
 It's about time for my arrival